OpenGene/fastp/README.md

   -q, --qualified_quality_phred      the quality value that a base is qualified.
 Default 15 means phred quality >=Q15 is qualified. (int [=15])
   -u, --unqualified_percent_limit    how many percents of bases are allowed to be unqualified (0~100).
 Default 40 means 40% (int [=40])
   -n, --n_base_limit                 if one read's number of N base is >n_base_limit, then this read/pair is discarded.
 Default is 5 (int [=5])
+  -e, --average_qual                 if one read's average quality score <avg_qual, then this read/pair is discarded.
+Default 0 means no requirement (int [=0])

   # length filtering options
   -L, --disable_length_filtering     length filtering is enabled by default.
 If this option is specified, length filtering is disabled